hdShang/arxiv-daily/docs/cs-RO/2025-09-17/papers/250913733v3-fsr-vln-fast-and-slow-reasoning-for-vision-language-navigation-with-.md

 ---
 layout: default
-title: FSR-VLN: Fast and Slow Reasoning for Vision-Language Navigation with Hierarchical Multi-modal Scene Graph
+title: "FSR-VLN: Fast and Slow Reasoning for Vision-Language Navigation with Hierarchical Multi-modal Scene Graph"
 ---

 # FSR-VLN: Fast and Slow Reasoning for Vision-Language Navigation with Hierarchical Multi-modal Scene Graph